 When it comes to youth in rural areas, the scenario is no different.
 Although rural youth face extra challenges and additional layers of exclusion compared to other youth, they are nevertheless finding their way to being the change they want to see in the world.

 We have identified 10 initiatives throughout the Latin America and the Caribbean region that are promoting climate action, generating income through community-led organizations, safeguarding and passing on local knowledge and traditions, and more.
-Each of them has answered an open call from the Rural Youth Innovation Award, a project organized by IFAD and co-financed by the Government of China.
+Each of them has answered an open call from the Rural Youth Innovation Award, a project organized by IFAD and financed by the China-IFAD South-South and Triangular Cooperation Facility.
 The Award focuses on identifying and promoting innovative projects that can be role models within the region – and, above all, that are made up of young people.

 Here, we share a glimpse of those 10 stories.
 Selected from among 570 entrants, each of the winners below showcases its founders’ passion, vision for the future and belief in the potential of innovation, even in challenging times.